 When the United States entered World War I in 1917, thousands of young men enlisted in the military, yet recruiting stations often refused black recruits.
 In seeking to find a place for black recruits, the General Staff of the Army considered training segregated black combat troops and placing them in various camps across the country.
-White paranoia about arming black men, especially in the South, forced the Army to table this plan.7 By 1918, the Wilson administration helped to ensure that the military establishment closed ranks against blacks in combat, though a few black segregated combat troops served under the French.8 In seeking to utilize black recruits, the Secretary of War Newton Baker instead mandated that black draftees serve in the Quartermaster and Engineer Corps, providing menial and unskilled labor for the Army.9 It is likely that Roberts, who registered for the draft on June 5, 1917, but waited until April 26, 1918 for his assignment in the Army’s Reserve Labor Battalion, Quartermaster Corps, experienced this situation.10 Of the over 367,000 black draftees, eighty-nine percent, including Roberts, served within the Quartermaster and Engineers Corps in labor, supply and service units.11 Perhaps due to his experience as a teamster, his labor involved transporting supplies and labor goods.
-Whatever role that he played, blacks like Roberts served their country dutifully and faithfully, despite facing discrimination and segregation inside and outside the military.
+White paranoia about arming black men, especially in the South, forced the Army to table this plan.7 By 1918, the Wilson administration helped to ensure that the military establishment closed ranks against blacks in combat, though a few black segregated combat troops served under the French.8 In seeking to utilize black recruits, the Secretary of War Newton Baker instead mandated that black draftees serve in the Quartermaster and Engineer Corps, providing menial and unskilled labor for the Army.9 It is likely that Roberts—who registered for the draft on June 5, 1917 but waited until April 26, 1918 for his assignment in the Army’s Reserve Labor Battalion, Quartermaster Corps—experienced this situation.10 Of the over 367,000 black draftees, eighty-nine percent (including Roberts) served within the Quartermaster and Engineers Corps in labor, supply and service units.11 Perhaps due to his experience as a teamster, his labor involved transporting supplies and labor goods.
+Whatever role he played, blacks like Roberts served their country dutifully and faithfully, despite facing discrimination and segregation inside and outside the military.
 After the war ended, Roberts received an honorable discharge on April 11, 1919.12

-Eventually, Roberts like many other rural blacks before him, moved his family from a rural to an urban center.
-By the 1940 Census, the family relocated from Starke to Jacksonville where Roberts worked as a train porter.16 The lure of the city, as well as greater occupation opportunities, proved beneficial for the family.
-As a predominately black occupation, train porters, created after the Civil War by George Pullman, the Pullman Company gave African Americans safe employment.
+Eventually, Roberts, like many other rural blacks before him, moved his family from a rural to an urban center.
+By the 1940 Census, the family relocated from Starke to Jacksonville where Roberts worked as a train porter—a job position popular among blacks after the Pullman Rail Car Company began hiring men recently freed following the end of the Civil War.16 The lure of the city, as well as greater occupation opportunities, proved beneficial for the family.
 Train porters’ responsibilities in serving white passengers ranged from handling passengers’ cargo luggage to shining their shoes.17 In addition, the job offered prestigious status within the black community.
-Porters helped to shape the modern black middle class; their experiences observing the “white world” in sleeping cars and traveling the country inspired train porters to organize the Brotherhood of the Sleeping Car Porters, an organization led by A. Philip Randolph, a Jacksonville native.18 Train porters like Roberts proved vital in their involvement in fighting for labor and civil rights for African Americans.
+Porters helped to shape the modern black middle class; their experiences observing the “white world” in sleeping cars and traveling the country inspired train porters to organize the Brotherhood of the Sleeping Car Porters, an organization led by A. Philip Randolph, a Jacksonville native.18 Train porters like Roberts proved vital in their involvement in fighting for labor and civil rights for African-Americans.

-Roberts' occupation offered better wages that allowed Willie and his family to become homeowners and stay in their Jacksonville home for at least thirty years.
-Willie Roberts died on February 29, 1992 in Lake City, Florida.19 In his ninety-nine years, Willie accomplished a great deal and helped to create the African American middle class.
+Roberts' occupation offered better wages that allowed him and his family to become homeowners and stay in their Jacksonville home for at least thirty years.
+Willie Roberts died on February 29, 1992 in Lake City, Florida.19 In his ninety-nine years, Willie accomplished a great deal and helped to create the African-American middle class.
 In this respect, he lived the American dream.
 He worked hard to provide Ruth and their children with a better life.
-He now rests at Florida National Cemetery in Bushnell, Florida in Section 104.
+He now rests at Florida National Cemetery in Bushnell, Florida in Section 104.20

 1 1930 United States Census,” database, Ancestry.com (https://www.ancestry.com : accessed April 5, 2017), entry for Willie Roberts, Bradford, Florida, United States; ED 3, sheet 10A, line 41, family 200, NARA microfilm publication T626.